GeiseMauricio/Data-Analyst-Portfolio/README.md

 Transactions made by European cardholders

-Highly imbalanced dataset (fraud ≈ 0.17%)
+Highly imbalanced dataset (fraud ≈ 0.17% of transactions)

 Features anonymized using PCA